fcarlone/react-todo-project/README.md

 For installing Firebase Authentication and Realtime Database, follow instructions in **.env.development.example**.
 For more information - read: [Add Firebase to your JavaScript Project](https://firebase.google.com/docs/web/setup?authuser=0)

 To run the app in the development environment:
 `npm run dev-server`
 or
 `yarn run dev-server`

 ### Future features
-Add a count for total todos and completed todos.
+Add a count for total todos and completed todos
-Add GitHub sign-in method.
+Add GitHub sign-in method